-7.3 Child headform Test Procedure
+7.3.
+Child headform Test test Procedure procedure:

-This test procedure is applicable with respect to the requirements of paragraph 5.2.1 and 5.2.3 of this Regulation.
+This test procedure is applicable with respect to the requirements of paragraph 5.2.1. and 5.2.3. of this Regulationgtr.

-- 7.3.1 Tests shall be made to the front structure within the boundaries as defined in paragraph 3.11.
-For tests on the rear area of the bonnet top, the headform impactor shall not contact the windscreen or A-pillar before impacting the bonnet top. - 7.3.2 [A minimum of [eighteen 9] tests shall be carried out with the child headform impactor, [six 3] tests each to the middle and the outer thirds of the bonnet top, as described in paragraph 3.25 at positions judged to be the most likely to cause injury.
-Tests shall be to different types of structure, where these vary throughout the area to be assessed.] - 7.3.3 The test points shall be located so that the impactor is not expected to impact the test area with a glancing blow resulting in a more severe second impact.
-The selected test points on the bonnet for the child headform impactor shall, at the time of first contact: - be a minimum of 165 mm apart, - be a minimum of 82.5 mm inside the defined bonnet side reference lines, as defined in paragraph 3.23. - be a minimum of 82.5 mm forwards of the rear reference line, as defined in paragraph 3.22.
+- 7.3.1.
+Tests shall be made to the front structure within the boundaries as defined in paragraph 3.11.
+For tests on the rear area of the bonnet top, the headform impactor shall not contact the windscreen or A-pillar before impacting the bonnet top. - 7.3.2.
+[A minimum of [eighteen 9] tests shall be carried out with the child headform impactor, [six 3] tests each to the middle and the outer thirds of the bonnet top, as described in paragraph 3.25. at positions judged to be the most likely to cause injury.
+Tests shall be to different types of structure, where these vary throughout the area to be assessed.] - 7.3.32.
+The No test impact points shall be located so that the impactor is will not expected to impact the test area with a glancing blow resulting in a more severe second impact.
+The Selected test impact points on the bonnet for the child headform impactor shall, at the time of first contact:

+- be a minimum of 165 mm apart, and

+-be a minimum of 165 mm apart,

+- be a minimum of 82, 5 mm inside the defined bonnet side reference lines, as defined in paragraph 3.23, and. - be forward of the WAD1700 line as defined in paragraph 3.31, or a minimum of 82{7,5} mm forwards of the bonnet rear reference line, as defined in paragraph 3.223.7, whichever is most forward at the point of measurement.-